 How to change HEIC to JPG on Mac with Automator

 Hands down, the most under-appreciated default app on macOS is Automator.
-In case you haven’t used it before, Automator makes lots of menial tasks a breeze, such as renaming files in batches, moving folders, filtering mail, etc. For our purposes, not only Automator can export HEIC images as JPGs, it can also add it to Quick Actions in your right-click menu, so you can easily repeat the action any time in the future without even launching Automator.
+In case you haven’t used it before, Automator makes lots of manual tasks a breeze, such as renaming files in batches, moving folders, filtering mail, etc. For our purposes, not only Automator can export HEIC images as JPGs, it can also add it to Quick Actions in your right-click menu, so you can easily repeat the action any time in the future without even launching Automator, on any macOS.

 To make converting HEIC to JPG a one-click action with Automator: